Huangphoux/the_datastar_way/README.md

 ## Morphing

 -   Leave it to the algorithm to modify the current page
--   ❌ Merging, ✅ Patching

 ## View = Function(State)

 -   A function turning state into view
 -   Present data using HTML, then render it as a page
--   All data stored and processed on the server ⇒ No CORS
+-   All data stored and processed on the server ⇒ No need for separating the Front-End and the Back-End
 -   On every data change, the page gets re-rendered
 -   Each page only needs one single render function